Dillonb/n64/README.md

 - The dynamic recompiler currently only supports x86_64. aarch64 support is planned in the (distant) future.
 - Only little-endian host platforms are planned to be supported.
 - Only gcc and clang will be supported.
 I unapologetically use extensions like case ranges and binary literals.
 - Only software that uses NTSC video modes is currently supported.
+PAL games will work, but will run at an incorrect framerate.
 This is planned to be fixed.

 # Building
 For Linux: